About Us - CHSV Website 2025

 The doorway to the future is through our foundational past.
 Society volunteers can open the door and guide your journey!
 Understanding both your personal and our county’s history is key to understanding where you came from and the values that have guided who you are.

-Chesterfield County’s colonial history begins in 1611 at the Henricus settlement where Pocahontas lived for a year and where ancient planters relocated from Jamestowne.
-As it establishes itself as a county in 1749, its history continues through its Revolutionary War roots and many Civil War engagements to present activities.
+Chesterfield County’s colonial history begins in 1611 at the Henricus settlement where Pocahontas lived for a year and where ancient planters relocated from "Jamestowne".
+Later, as it establishes itself as a county in 1749, its history continues through its Revolutionary War roots and many Civil War engagements to present activities.
 The Historical Society brings these events to life, showing us in many formats how the County history continues to impact our lives.
 You can join us and help preserve our rich history.

 The Historical Society has experiences and events for all ages!
 Separately and in conjunction with the County Department of Parks and Recreation the Historical Society offers more than 60 events and programs each year for adults and children.Our events calendar includes an annual winter lecture series, genealogy workshops, rotating exhibits, tours of historical homes and early education sites, elegant Magnolia Grange teas, paranormal events in historical buildings on Halloween, and summer archaeology weeks for children.